What to Look for When Shopping for Car Insurance: Complete Guide

 Pincher's Pro Tip

-Dropping comprehensive and collision may make financial sense if your car is older or worth less than $5,000.
+Dropping comprehensive and collision may make financial sense if your car is older or worth less than $5,000–$7,500.
 A common guideline: if your annual premium for those coverages exceeds 10% of your car's value, it may be time to drop them.
-Learn more about when full coverage makes sense.
+Learn more about full coverage car insurance and when it makes sense.

 Trusted by Thousands